norbertkiszka/orangerigol/README.md

 ## Current work progress / TODO

 - Change kernel from **[4.4.179](https://github.com/norbertkiszka/rigol-orangerigol-linux_4.4.179)** to **[5.10.209](https://github.com/norbertkiszka/Linux-5.10-Rockchip)**.
 - Change gdm3 (login manager) into nodm (fast autologin).
-That and newer kernel drops boot time to the ~28 seconds (DHO924S) into fullly working graphical enviroment, instead of about 50 seconds.
+That and newer kernel drops boot time to the ~28 seconds (DHO924S) into fullly working graphical environment, instead of about 50 seconds.
 - Run original Rigol app with **[Anbox ARM64](https://github.com/norbertkiszka/anbox-arm64)**.
 - Reverse engineer libscope-auklet.so (Rigol app) in order to hack it and/or make a better app.
 - Make menus less time consuming and group options into smaller menus.